rpdelaney/l4d2-tourney-rules/rules.md

 * Survivor laughter or coughing vocalizations
 * User-controlled special infected vocalizations of any kind whatsoever
-* User-controlled survivor death sounds, or other vocalizations associated with player state or health (such as incapacitation or being “black and white”)
+* Survivor death sounds, or other vocalizations associated with player state or health (such as incapacitation or being “black and white”)
 * Triggered vocalizations or sound effects associated with director events (such as the rescue vehicle’s arrival, etc)